 Figure 4-1: AUSF in 5G System architecture

 This figure represents the AUSF architecture in the Service-based Architecture model.
-In the reference point model, the interface between the AMF and the AUSF is named N12.
+In the reference point model, the interface between the AMF and the AUSF is named N12, the interface between the NSWOF and the AUSF is named N60.
 In this release, the SEAF function is collocated with the AMF.
 The AUSF may provide the service to the UDM.

 Figure 4-1 illustates PLMN level scenarios, but this architecture is also applicable to the SNPN scenarios, as explained below.